laurivosandi/butterknife/README.rst

 .. code::

-    UUID=01234567-0123-0123-0123-0123456789ab /var/butterknife/pool btrfs defaults,subvol=/,noatime 0 2
+    UUID=01234567-0123-0123-0123-0123456789ab /var/butterknife/pool btrfs defaults,subvol=/,noatime,nodiratime 0 2

+Note that UUID in this case is the unique identifier of the Btrfs filesystem which can be determined with **blkid** utility.
-Make sure the LXC container directories are also mounted with *noatime* flag, otherwise all the access times reflect in differential updates as well causing excessive traffic.
+Make sure the LXC container directories are also mounted with *noatime* and *nodiratime* flag otherwise all the access times reflect in differential updates as well causing excessive traffic.
+Make sure the LXC container and snapshot directories reside in the same Btrfs filesystem as /var/butterknife/pool.

 Publishing workflow
 -------------------